What is a Trustee?

 How do I become a trustee?

-Ask your school about going along to a board meeting to see how it works.
+There should be information about who is on the board and how to make contact on your school's website.
+You can also ask your school about going along to a board meeting to see how it works.
 The board chair or any other board member can also answer questions about what the board does.
 Contact your school if you want to find out about standing for election, nominating someone else or voting in the election - they will be happy to help.